tensorflow/tensorflow/g3doc/LangRef.md

 from any of its multiple exit points, the control flows to the same successor.

 Regions present in an operation can be executed any number of times.
-The IR does not guarantee if a region passed as an argument to an operation will be executed; if so, how many times and when.
+The IR does not guarantee if a region of an operation will be executed; if so, how many times and when.
 In particular, a region can be executed zero, one or multiple times, in no particular order with respect to other regions or operations.
 It may be executed as a part of an operation, or by some later operation using any values produced by the operation that contains the region.
 The successor to a region’s exit points may not necessarily exist: regions enclosing non-terminating code such as infinite loops are possible, as well as an operation implementing an infinite loop over a region.
 Concurrent or asynchronous execution of regions is unspecified.
-Operations may define pecific rules of execution, e.g. sequential loops or switch-like blocks.
+Operations may define specific rules of execution, e.g. sequential loops or switch-like blocks.

 In case of zero executions, control does not flow into the region.
 In case of multiple executions, the control may exit the region from any of the region exit points and enter it again at its entry point.
 It may also enter another region.
-If an operation has multiple region arguments, the semantics of the operation defines into which regions the control flows and in which order, if any.
+If an operation has multiple regions, the semantics of the operation defines into which regions the control flows and in which order, if any.
 An operation may trigger execution of regions that were specified in other operations, in particular those that defined the values the given operation uses.
 When all argument regions were executed the number of times required by the operation semantics, the control flows from any of the region exit points to the original control-successor of the operation that triggered the execution.
 Thus operations with region arguments can be treated opaquely in the enclosing control flow graph, providing a level of control flow isolation similar to that of the call operation.

+### Closure

 Regions allow to define an operation that creates a closure, for example by “boxing” the body of the region into a value they produce.
 It remains up to the